Best Mattress for Side Sleepers

 What makes a great mattress for people who sleep on their side?
 Being side sleepers ourselves, we can personally attest to firmness, support and pelvic rotation all being factors that should be considered.
 People with this sleeping habit can suffer from back, neck and hip pain but tend to have better air flow and snore less than others who sleep on their back.

-In this guide we outline what the criteria are for choosing the right model for side sleeping and give our recommendations for which products we like the best.
+In this guide we outline what the criteria are for choosing the right model for side sleeping and give our recommendations for the products we like the best.
 Last updated

 FAQ: Read about our overall favorite picks (of which all our side sleeper choices are present) in our Top 10 Best Mattresses Guide